PostgREST/postgrest-docs/docs/tutorials/tut0.rst

 .. code-block:: bash

-  # Using a package manager
+  # Running postgrest installed from a package manager
   postgrest tutorial.conf

-  # Using a pre-built binary
+  # Running postgrest binary
   ./postgrest tutorial.conf

 You should see